 Puppy Chewing Training from Michael’s Pack

 If you want to make sure your puppy learns proper chewing etiquette before they get in the habit of chewing personal items, furniture, shoes, and other inappropriate objects, contact Michael’s Pack today.
 Our experienced dog trainers can help your pup learn the rules of the house and encourage only good chewing behavior!
-We offer in home dog training in New Jersey and New York, as well as personal and group sessions at our facility in Mineola, Long Island.
+We offer in home dog training in New Jersey and New York.